-- (A) Partner/member incentive allocations have historically been treated as distributions of net income and recorded when paid.
-Upon the completion of our reorganization and initial public offering, we account for partner incentive payments as an expense in our statement of operations and have reflected the related adjustments in our pro forma financial information.
-Accordingly, this will have the effect of increasing compensation expense relative to the amounts that have been recorded historically in our financial statements. - (B) Other adjustments consist of the following:
+(A) Partner/member incentive allocations have historically been treated as distributions of net income and recorded when paid.
+Upon the completion of our reorganization and initial public offering, we account for partner incentive payments as an expense in our Statement of Operations and have reflected the related adjustments in our historical financial information.
+Accordingly,

+(B) Other adjustments consist of the following: